senjakortesaari/TDA553-lab1/lab2reflection.md

 *1. Your design probably has a type called something like Car or Vehicle that is a supertype to both Volvo* *and Scania.
 What is the contract for gas() and brake() in this type?
 Do the implementations of gas() and* *brake() in both Volvo and Scania follow this contract?
 Does your design follow the Liskov Substitution Principle?*

-    Both gas and brake takes an amount (double) as an argument and then forwards the argument to incrementSpeed() (case: gas) or decrementSpeed (case: brake), which alter the currentSpeed in relation to the the given amount.
+    Both gas and brake takes an amount (double) as an argument and then forwards the argument to incrementSpeed() (case: gas) or decrementSpeed (case: brake), which alter the currentSpeed in relation to the the given amount if the vehicle is in a movable state.
 A corresponding contract can therefore be depicted as:

-        "If I (caller) give you an amount representative of a change in speed, you (gas() or brake()) will answer by adjusting currentSpeed arbitrarily of what amount was given"
+        *Gas increments the speed of a vehicle if the vehicle is in a movable state, which doesn't break Liskov's Substitution Principle because the contract adheres to all subclasses*

     Liskovs substitution principle states that objects of a superclass should be replacable with objects of its subclasses without breaking the program, or more formally: